georgtree/argparse/README.md

 [wiki page](https://wiki.tcl-lang.org/page/argparse).

 Starting from 0.6 version, the base implementation is in C. Tcl-only version is still availible and will be availible in future with the same feature set.
-C version is in order of magnitude faster than Tcl-only version due to cashing of the parsed once argument definition.
+C version in order of magnitude faster than Tcl-only version due to cashing of the parsed once argument definition.

 ## Installation